mattmuench/openshift-virt-pocs/udn/udn-user-console/udn-namespaced-console.md

 The peer VM inside the same namespace should be responding to the ping:\
 ![UI view of OpenShift console to create UDNs](images/udn-user-udn-vm1-to-vm2-ping.png)

-## Check IP addresses and communication one of the VMs is live migrated to another node
+## Check IP addresses and communication after one of the VMs is live migrated to another node

 Check the actual nodes the VMs are running on:\
 ![UI view of OpenShift console to create UDNs](images/udn-user-vm-migrate-pre.png)